 Attention deficit hyperactivity disorder (ADHD) runs in families, which often means that at least one parent has ADHD symptoms.
 In this webinar, Mary Solanto, PhD, discusses how to find out if you have it, how ADHD affects parenting, and what treatments are available for adults and children.

 Latest Developments in Autism Research—April 12, 2016

-In this webinar, Adriana Di Martino, MD, the Leon Levy Assistant Professor of Child and Adolescent Psychiatry and Research Director of the Autism Spectrum Disorder Clinical and Research Program at NYU Langone, discusses the cutting edge of research for children with autism spectrum disorder (ASD) and their families.
-She also shares innovative brain imaging research initiatives ongoing at the Child Study Center that are revealing the functional organization of the brain in individuals with ASD.
+In this webinar, Adriana Di Martino, MD, the Leon Levy Assistant Professor of Child and Adolescent Psychiatry and Research Director of the Autism Spectrum Disorder Clinical and Research Program at NYU Langone, discusses the cutting edge of research for children with autism spectrum disorder and their families.
+She also shares innovative brain imaging research initiatives ongoing at the Child Study Center that are revealing the functional organization of the brain in individuals with autism spectrum disorder.